-Aicardi syndrome is a rare disorder in which the structure that connects the two sides of the brain (called the corpus callosum) is partly or completely missing.
-Nearly all known cases of Aicardi syndrome occur in people with no history of the disorder in their family (sporadic).
+Aicardi syndrome is a rare disorder.
+In this condition, the structure that connects the two sides of the brain (called the corpus callosum) is partly or completely missing.
+Nearly all known cases occur in people with no history of the disorder in their family (sporadic).

 The cause of Aicardi syndrome is unknown at this time.
 In some cases, experts believe it may be a result of a gene defect on the X chromosome.